 Julia Gillard was another prime minister that seemed to be attracted to the Bulldogs.
 As a British migrant and a former industrial lawyer, the Bulldogs' image perhaps reminded her of herself.
 Certainly, the Bulldog's felt that she was the type of person that personified their image so they made her the club's number 1 ticket holder.

 The success in gaining funding from Howard and Gillard seemed to make the Bulldogs believe that the welfare model was the best way to improve their financial bottom line.
-Reflecting this fact, in 2013, new Bulldogs president Peter Gordon ( from industrial law firm Slater & Gordon) decided that not only should government be targeted, but so should other clubs.
+Reflecting this fact, in 2013, new Bulldogs president Peter Gordon ( from industrial law firm Slater & Gordon) decided that not only should government be targeted for funding, but so should other clubs.
 Gordon proposed a plan for other clubs to take the risks by investing in blockbuster matches and business development.
 The AFL would then impose a tax on these clubs and the proceeds of the tax would be given to the Bulldogs.
 Gordon's plan was the business equivalent of a worker trying to get ahead in life by enlisting a lawyer to help him say, ‘done me back, need the compo mate.’
 Nevertheless, the AFL decided to indeed give Gordon what he wanted.

 Irrespective of whether it was called “interpretation” instead of bias, and “affirmative action ” instead of cheating, statistics clearly showed that the Bulldogs rode their free kicks into the finals, through the finals and even into the grand final.

 In the grand final against the Sydney Swans, the umpiring was so horrendous that it was impossible for the AFL to pretend that something didn't stink.
 Overall, the Western Bulldogs received 20 free kicks to the Swans’ eight.
 The differential of 12 was the biggest in a grand final since the three-umpire system was introduced in 1994.
 Furthermore, throughout the game, Bulldog players consistently through themselves head first at the legs of opposing Swans’ players in a way that was outside of the rules and extremely dangerous as it can break bones and tear leg tendons.
 No free kicks were paid.
-The ploy continued until a key Swans player suffered medial ligament damage which ended his match after his knees had been taken from beneath him in a clear violation of the rules.
-No free kick had been paid to the Swans as it had been a key moment of the game.
-A post-match review by the AFL broke from the usual stated line that umpires were always correct to state, the umpiring was "below the level expected."
+The ploy continued until a key Swans player suffered medial ligament damage which ended his match after his knees had been taken from beneath him.
+At that point, the Grand Final was lost.
+Although free kicks are sometimes let go in order to keep the game flowing, generally umpires draw a line on safety.
+In the grand final, they didn't when it would have required the Bulldogs being penalised.

 Roy Morgan research